 Spain’s Field Farm

-We’re collecting this Weardale farm from Eastgate, near Stanhope, County Durham.
+We’ve collected this Weardale farm from Eastgate, near Stanhope, County Durham, and are rebuilding it at the museum.

 Spain’s Field Farm, which has been donated by the Jopling family, will be rebuilt at Beamish to tell the important story of upland farms and how rural life changed in the 1950s.

-Guests will be able to stay overnight in a reconstructed Georgian Coaching Inn, a museum-quality exhibit, where Beamish’s nationally-significant Georgian collections will be displayed.
+Guests will be able to stay overnight in a reconstructed Georgian Inn, a museum exhibit, where Beamish’s nationally-significant Georgian collections will be displayed.

-New exhibits in the 1820s area will show how the simple needs of life gave rise to the blacksmith, potter and candle maker.
-Local records of Joe the Quilter who befriended the homeless will enable us to recreate his 1820s home and illustrate the plight of the pre-industrial homeless.
+New exhibits in the 1820s area will show how the simple needs of life gave rise to cottage industry.